H1manshu-Kumar/SeleniumFramework/README.md

 Contributions are welcome!
 Follow these steps:

-1. Fork the repository
+1. Fork the repository.
 2. Create a new branch (`feature-branch`)
-3. Commit your changes
+3. Commit your changes.
-4. Push to your fork & submit a Pull Request
+4. Push to your fork & submit a Pull Request.

 ## 📜 License